Eishaan-Khatri/MIG_Uncertainty_Study/README.md

 The goal wasn't building the best denoiser - it was understanding how uncertainty behaves when things break.

 ---
+Dataset Description and Construction

+This project does not use the full MIT-BIH Arrhythmia dataset or any clinical ECG benchmark.
+Instead, we construct a controlled signal reconstruction benchmark derived from a real ECG waveform provided by SciPy.

+Base Signal Source

+We use the ECG signal distributed with SciPy (scipy.datasets.electrocardiogram), which is a real, digitized electrocardiogram waveform sampled at 360 Hz.
+This signal originates from the MIT-BIH Arrhythmia Database but is provided as a single, unlabeled canonical waveform intended for signal processing research and demonstrations.

+Importantly:

+The signal contains real ECG morphology

+It has no diagnostic labels

+It represents one continuous recording, not a population-level dataset

+Dataset Construction

+From this base signal, we construct a self-supervised reconstruction dataset using a custom NoisyECGDataset class.
+The process is as follows:

+The clean ECG waveform is segmented into fixed-length windows.

+Each segment is corrupted using controlled perturbations:

+Additive Gaussian noise (parameterized by noise_level)

+Random masking (parameterized by mask_prob)

+The model is trained to reconstruct the original clean signal from the corrupted input.

+Each sample therefore consists of:

+Input: Noisy and partially masked ECG segment

+Target: Corresponding clean ECG segment

+This setup enables supervised learning without external annotations.

+Train / Validation / Test Splits

+All datasets are derived from the same underlying ECG waveform but differ in corruption severity:

+Split	Noise Level	Purpose
+Train	0.1	Model training
+Validation	0.1	Model selection
+Test (Standard)	0.1	In-distribution evaluation
+Test (Extreme)	0.5	Out-of-distribution evaluation

+The Extreme test set introduces a deliberate distribution shift by significantly increasing noise and masking, allowing systematic evaluation of uncertainty behavior under stress.
 ## Experimental Setup

 **Data**: MIT-BIH ECG signals, windowed into 256-timestep segments